metosin/malli/README.md

 lookups once a schema has been created via `m/schema`.

 Don't rely on registry mutations to be recognized consistently unless all schemas are reparsed.
-Here's a simple example:
+Here's an illustrative example where the redefinition of `::node` from `:int` to `:string` is done _after_ the former has been cached, and hence is ineffective:

 ```clojure
 (def registry*